Chengchen Zhang Lab@Soton

 Accessible Biosensors

-Point-of-Care Biosensors for Infectious Diseases and Beyond
+Point-of-Care Biosensors for Detecting Infection

 We are developing affordable, user-friendly diagnostic platforms for the rapid and sensitive detection of molecular disease biomarkers.
 These systems are intended for at-home and community use, enabling early screening and continuous health monitoring.
 Our ultimate goal is to advance decentralised, accessible healthcare for diverse populations.